SIPPO Colombia, building capacities to promote export growth through a trade enhancing platform

 Our exports facilitation services include market intelligence; networking and matchmaking; performance indicators; and knowledge transfer and exchange, with a view to maximizing potential capacities in the BSOs, our local partners, to boost sustained growth of exports and exportable supply diversification.

-Our team will soon be made up of two professionals with vast experience in, amongst others, international trade; negotiation and use of international trade agreements; export processes, market research; and design of public policies.
+Our team is made up of professionals with vast experience in, amongst others, international trade; negotiation and use of international trade agreements; export processes, market research; and design of public policies.

 In Colombia, the programme will provide export facilitation services through local partner business support organisations (BSOs), based on the traits and potential of the three prioritised sectors: processed foods, natural ingredients and sustainable tourism.